This may sound as though I’m speaking in riddles. Truly, I’m not!

 I alluded in my earlier posting today to the question of “When less is more”, in the context of the apparently minimal amount of Stationers’ Hall music surviving at Edinburgh University Library, and how I was forced to look at the little that was there, in quite a close focus.

-But I still have copies of those lists of music that was SOLD by the National Library of Scotland.
+But I still have copies of those lists of music in the National Library of Scotland.
 So, on the one hand, we have very little of the music surviving in what was then “Edinburgh College”.
-On the other hand, we have a list of music that we know was discarded by the Advocates Library in 1830.
+On the other hand, we have lists of music from the Advocates Library in 1830, but we don’t know what the purpose of the lists was.

 I’ve started to transcribe these lists – only a few pages, but interesting nonetheless.
 But, how do I rationalise to other people just why they’re interesting?
 And this is why:-